nixg33k/netscan/README.md

     and scan each subnet individually.
 Add the -p switch to run a port scan per host.

-    Grab this from GitHub.com  git clone https://github.com/nixg33k/netscan.git cd to netscan, then just run ./netscan or ./netscan -p This can run as a non-root user, but you will see more details if run this as root.
+    Grab this from GitHub.com  git clone https://github.com/nixg33k/netscan.git cd to netscan, then just run ./netscan or ./netscan -p to scan ports as well.
+    This can run as a non-root user, but you will see more details if run this as root.